Top tips for a successful ServiceNow deployment

 Don’t underestimate cultural fit

-ServiceNow have a proprietary implementation approach called the ServiceNow Implementation Methodology.
+ServiceNow has a proprietary implementation approach called the ServiceNow Implementation Methodology.
 This attempts to apply a consistent approach to implementing ServiceNow, across all of its partners and largely, it achieves this.
 However, your partners will be influenced not only by the SIM (or “what to do”), but also by their own organisational culture (or “how to do it”).

 I’ve come across partners with various approaches over the years, and when introducing a partner to a client, their potential cultural fit is at the forefront of my mind.
 You need to choose a partner who matches your own working style as an organisation, be this laid-back, highly regulated, friendly, formal, flexible or whatever best fits your needs.